 But that’s American culture: industry, politics, and health, deeply intertwined.
 As human beings, our diets are cultural, and so is nutrition.
 Healthy advice for one society might not work in another.

 This announcement about the new dietary guidelines came just as I was reviewing notes and stories from a reporting trip to East Timor last fall, which lent an entirely different perspective on health, diet, and meat.

 On one hot, dry weekend in late October, I traveled to a little mountain community called Baguia.
+Reporting from East Timor was made possible by a fellowship through the International Reporting Project.
 It’s extremely remote—hours by horrendous rocky road from the nearest city.
 The people are poor, they often lack water, and at times during the long dry season they run out of food.
 (Due to El Niño, the conditions have been even worse this monsoon season, which began in fall 2015.)
 This is in a country of rampant malnutrition, where half of all kids are stunted.
 Meat is not a dining routine.
 It is, however, most certainly a political issue in a very different way from the politics I see at home in the United States.
 In East Timor—as in many least developed countries—government and NGO workers attest that lack of protein is a major factor in stunting and malnutrition.
 Health experts urge greater protein consumption and increases in the national budget for combating malnutrition.

 During my stay in Baguia, I was invited to speak with local grade-school students about my life, country, and culture.
 We tackled the subject of food.
 The kids told me they eat a lot of rice, carrots, sweet potatoes, cassava, and taro—common tropical foods rich in carbohydrates.